ehmorris/ecoli-chemotaxis/notes.md

 - Clarify "step" and "reverse" interaction on diagram
   - Maybe make the only button "reverse"? and it's always playing
 - How does slider sometimes become broken in top left corner?
-- Something is wrong with the default state of the animation where no cheY is being activated by default
 - Replace all bracket things with attribution links

 # Notes 5/3/23